moisespr123/paq8px_scripts/readme.md

 python paq8px_v142.py -9a C:\My_file -t
 ```

-The above will compress a file called `My_file` into an archive named `My_file.paq8pxv142` which is stored at the same directory as the file, using compression level 9 and using the 'Adaptive learning rate' switch.
-It will then test the archive because we passed the `-t` argument.\
+The above will compress a file called `My_file` which is in `C:\` into an archive named `My_file.paq8pxv142` which is stored at the same directory as the file, using compression level 9 and using the 'Adaptive learning rate' switch.
+It will then test the archive because we passed the `-t` argument.

 If you want to compress a folder, the command is similar, but you point to a folder/directory: